 B.C.
 Legislative Internship Program Alumni

 Alumni of the program have established themselves in a variety of professions including politics, law, academia, journalism and the public service.
 In 2016, the program celebrated its 40th anniversary.
-The 2016 edition of the intern newsletter - the BC Intern Gazette - is now available.
+The 2019 edition of the intern newsletter — the BC Legislative Internship Gazette — is now available.
 Copies have been mailed to all alumni.
-If you did not receive your copy, please contact the Parliamentary Education Office at 250-356-1285 or by email to BCLIP@leg.bc.ca to update your contact information.
+If you did not receive your copy, please contact the Parliamentary Education Office at BCLIP@leg.bc.ca to update your contact information.

 B.C.
 Legislative Internship Program Alumni Association

-Following the 40th Anniversary Reunion, we are happy to advise that a BCLIP Alumni Association has been formed.
+The B.C.
+Legislative Internship Program Alumni Association was formed following the 40th anniversary of the program in 2016.
 All alumni are automatically a part of the Association.
-Events are being planned and there are numerous way to stay connected:
+Events are planned throughout the year, and there are several ways to stay connected:

 Academic Advisors to the B.C.
 Legislative Internship Program